 HI I’M MOHANNAD ARBAJI

-my friends call me Mo & I'm building in EdTech
+my friends call me Mo & I'm building in tech.

 ABOUT ME

 Talent is universal but access to opportunity is not, and education is the world's greatest equalizer.
-It changed my life, so I dedicated my professional career to building tech that bring high quality education to the world.
+It changed my life, so I dedicated my professional career to building technology that widens global access to opportunity.

 GREW UP IN JORDAN